andersbranderud/YahtzeeGame/README.md

 # YahtzeeGame

-To see code, click on 'Branches'.
+To see code, see https://github.com/andersbranderud/YahtzeeGame/tree/master